blbadger/blbadger.github.io/logistic-boundary.md

-## The boundary of the logistic equation
+## The boundary of the logistic map

+### The logistic map is a conjugate of a Julia set

 The logistic equation